Preventive & General Dentistry Guide

 Wisdom Teeth Assessment

-Wisdom teeth that come through badly can crowd other teeth.
-In addition, they can trap food and cause repeated infections.
-During your check-up we look at their position with digital scans.
-Then we advise whether to monitor, clean, or remove them.
+Wisdom teeth that come through poorly can crowd other teeth, trap food, and cause repeated infections.
+During your check-up we review their position with digital scans, then advise whether to monitor, clean, or remove them.

 Gum Health